-In 2012 as compared to 2011, costs incurred under our elesclomol program decreased by \$1.0 million, including decreases of \$0.7 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$0.3 million for external costs.
+In 2012 as compared to 2011, costs incurred under our elesclomol program decreased by \$0.8 million, including decreases of \$0.5 million for personnel-related costs, related research supplies, operational overhead and stock compensation, and \$0.3 million for external costs.
 These decreases were principally related to timing differences in the conduct of the Phase 2 clinical trial of elesclomol in combination with paclitaxel in ovarian cancer that is being conducted by the GOG and the Phase 1 clinical trial of elesclomol as a single agent in AML that were initiated in the first quarter of 2011, as well as supporting clinical drug supply.
-In 2012, we anticipate that the overall costs under our elesclomol program will decrease based on the clinical conduct of the ovarian and AML trials.
+We anticipate that the overall costs under our elesclomol program in 2012 as compared to 2011 will continue to decrease.